WeblateOrg/weblate/docs/devel/integration.rst

 using :ref:`wlc`.

-Automation is possible by granting the Weblate user (available for various version control systems) push access to your repository and configuring :ref:`component-push` in the :ref:`component`.
+Automation is possible by granting the Weblate user (available for various code-hosting websites) push access to your repository and configuring :ref:`component-push` in the :ref:`component`.

 .. seealso::